Delaware Association of the Deaf

 Membership shall be available to all local clubs or associations that serve people in the state of Delaware with a mission or interest in furthering the welfare of deaf, hard of hearing, late-deafened, and deaf-blind people.

 Individual Membership shall be open to anyone eighteen (18) years of age and over.
-Individual Members in good standing with the Association shall have voting privileges at the State Conference and may serve in any appointed positions or on any committees.
+Individual Members in good standing with the Association shall have voting privileges at the annual meeting and may serve in any appointed positions or on any committees.

 ARTICLE FOUR.
 Board of Directors

-Officers of the Association shall be elected by a majority of the members present and voting at the State Conference.
-In case of a tie, the President shall break the tie.
+Officers and county representatives of the Association shall be elected by a majority of the members present and voting.

-Elected Officers shall assume their respective duties immediately after adjournment of the biennial state conference.
+Elected Officers shall assume their respective duties immediately after adjournment of the annual meeting.
 Appointed Board Members shall start their respective duties no later than sixty (60) days after adjournment.
-Organizational Affiliate Board Members shall start their respective duties no later than thirty (30) days after the biennial state conference.
+Organizational Affiliate Board Members shall start their respective duties no later than thirty (30) days after the meeting.

-The Board of Directors shall have general control of the affairs and policies of the Association between biennial state conferences, during which time they shall consider action on conference recommendations and membership input.
+The Board of Directors shall have general control of the affairs and policies of the Association between annual meeting during which time they shall consider action on annual meeting recommendations and membership input.
 The Board shall ensure that objectives are being met.
 The Board shall undertake actions to ensure the financial health and growth of the Association.
-The Board shall have the power to fill Board vacancies except for the office of President as they may occur between biennial national conferences, to appropriate money from the operating fund, and to ensure that the current expenditures of the Association shall not at any time exceed the regular income for each fiscal year.
+The Board shall have the power to fill Board vacancies except for the office of President as they may occur between the annual meeting, to appropriate money from the operating fund, and to ensure that the current expenditures of the Association shall not at any time exceed the regular revenue for each fiscal year.

 (a) Immediate Past President.